List of Oz characters (created by Baum): Fyter the Tin Soldier

 Captain Fyter the Tin Soldier is a character who is first introduced in The Tin Woodman of Oz (1918).
 After the Tin Woodman left his beloved Nimmie Amee after losing his heart (as he felt he could not love her), Fyter, a member of the Munchkin army, met and fell in love with her when he found her crying over her lost love.
 Unfortunately, she was a ward to the Wicked Witch of the East, who made Fyter's sword do what the Woodman's axe did and cut off his limbs, which Ku-Klip the tin smith replaced with tin limbs (although Fyter is not bothered by his lack of a heart).
 Nimmie Amee agreed to marry him, but on the day of their wedding, a storm rose up, and the rain rusted Fyter so badly that he was frozen in place along a little used forest path.
 There he stood for years until he was discovered by the Tin Woodman, the Scarecrow, Woot the Wanderer, and Polychrome the Rainbow's Daughter.

 Once lubricated and restored to life, Fyter accompanies the group of adventurers on their quest to find Nimmie Amee, intending to fulfill his vow of marriage (although he is willing to give her up if she chooses the Woodman over him).
 When they finally find her, she is happily married to Chopfyt, the assembled and combined "meat" parts of the two men.
 Finding Nimmie Amee happily married, they return to the Emerald City where Captain Fyter joins the Royal Army of Oz.
 Eventually, Ozma sends Fyter to keep order among the wild inhabitants of the unknown areas of the Gillikin Country.

+Oz critic Robert Pattrick, who died in 1960, gave Fyter the first name Abel (as he is an able fighter), which has gained some acceptance in the fan community.